Hungry Healthy Happy

 Apple Christmas Tree

-There isn't really a recipe here, just cut the apple in to slices and arrange it in to a Christmas tree.
-You can then "decorate" it with blueberries for baubles, chocolate sticks for the stump and a raspberry for the star.
+There isn't really a recipe here, just cut the apple into slices and arrange it into a Christmas tree.
+You can then "decorate" it with blueberries for baubles (or mini marshmallow), chocolate sticks for the tree trunk and a raspberry for the star.
 Slices of kiwi work too.

 A christmas tree made out of slices of apple.